Inedo/inedo-docs/ProGet/packages/what-is-a-package.md

 Universal packages (as well as some third-party packages) use the [SemVer specification](http://www.semver.org) to describe the version number.

 <iframe width="600" height="337" src="https://www.youtube.com/embed/Si3eWq1yHXs" frameborder="0" allowfullscreen="true"></iframe>

-## Unlist a Package {#unlist data-title="Unlist a package"}
-In order to remove or deprecate a package or a specific version of a package you can use the Unlist feature by browsing to the _local_ package and clicking Unlist.
-This will give you the option to Unlist the version of the package you are viewing or all versions of the package.

-## List a Package {#list data-title="List a package"}
-If you have unlisted a package or version of a package from a feed for any reason and wish to include it again you can simply click the List button on any package that has been unlisted.